squid-cache/squid-cache.github.io/AlexRousskov/tmp/QA1.rst

       1. 10+ hours/week availability.
 Full-time engagement might eventually be possible.
       1. Squid experience is a plus.
 C++ and/or Javascript knowledge is a plus.
 This is not a development position, but auditing Squid failures and writing/fixing test cases require development skills.

+ 1. May I propose non-free and/or closed-source solutions?

+   Yes, you may.
+With all other factors being equal, the Project would prefer a free open-source solution.
+The Squid Foundation does not currently have enough funds to spend more than ~$100/month on infrastructure payments and currently spends zero.
+Many commercial services do offer free (as in beer) access to open-source projects but it is your responsibility to carefully research the limits of such offerings because they may not include great features advertised as otherwise available.

  1. What are the payment terms and procedure?

    All prices are listed in US Dollars.
-The Project can pay via US bank checks, PayPal, or bank wire transfer (subject to various US banking regulations).
+The Project can pay via US bank checks, !PayPal, or bank wire transfer (subject to various US banking regulations).
 The payment will be made within 30 calendar days of the successful pilot completion.
 Contractors in the US will need to fill out W-9s and will receive 1099s as required by law.

  1. Who determines whether a pilot was successful?

    The Project will determine whether a pilot was successful.
 If there is no consensus on squid-dev, the Squid Software Foundation board will make that decision.

+ 1. I emailed my application.
+Now what?

+   You should receive an automated response that your email was sent to the mailing list moderator.
+No later than a week after the application deadline, you will receive a confirmation that your application has been received and is being reviewed.
+No later than three weeks after the application deadline, you will receive another email with the Project decision.
+If you do not hear from us within these periods, please do send another email to troubleshoot.
+However, sending re-confirmation emails earlier than necessary may decrease your acceptance chances.

+ 1. How can I recommend somebody else to do the pilots?

+   Please show them this page and encourage them to apply!
+Unfortunately, we may not have enough time to review recommendations and then solicit applications from the recommended folks.
+It is best if they apply themselves.